 There have been no significant changes in the estimation techniques used for calculating ECL on trade and other receivables and contract assets.
-However, we considered incorporating new macro-economic assumptions and updated the probability weights assigned used in the calculation of ECL to reflect the impact of changes in the economic conditions in 2020 resulting from the Covid-19 pandemic.
-The changes resulted to higher provision for ECL for the year ended December 31, 2020.
+However, we considered incorporating new macro-economic assumptions and updated the probability weights assigned used in the calculation of ECL to reflect the impact of changes in the economic conditions in 2021 and 2020 resulting from the Covid-19 pandemic.
+The changes resulted to lower provision for ECL for the year ended December 31, 2021 and higher provision for ECL for the year ended December 31, 2020.